curegit/reification/README.md

 - Python >= 3.12

-This library is written in pure Python and does not require any non-builtin modules.
+This library is written in pure Python and does not require any external modules.

 ## Install